Katlego-DataLab/TELCO-CHURN-PREDICTION-FULL-ML-PIPELINE/README.md

 Telecom companies lose billions every year to churn.
 The painful part? **Most of it is preventable.**

-The problem isn't that companies don't care — it's that by the time a customer cancels, it's already too late.
+The problem isn't that companies don't care, it's that by the time a customer cancels, it's already too late.
 Winning them back costs **5–7× more** than simply keeping them.

 This project gives a telecom company a **proactive early-warning system**: